 Seller Encumbrances Sample Clauses

 Seller Encumbrances.
-Seller shall have no obligation to remove or cure title objections, except for the following (collectively, “Seller Encumbrances”): (1) liens of an ascertainable amount, which liens Seller shall cause to be released on or prior to the Closing Date or affirmatively insured over by Title Company pursuant to an endorsement acceptable to Purchaser, (2) any exceptions or encumbrances to title that relate to leases, licenses or occupancy agreements with respect to the Premises and (3) any exceptions or encumbrances to title which are created by Seller after the date of this Agreement without Purchaser’s consent.
-Seller shall cause the Property to be conveyed to Purchaser at Closing free and clear of all Seller Encumbrances, and subject only to the Permitted Exceptions.
-Forty-five (45) days prior to the expiration of the Due Diligence Period Purchaser shall provide Seller and Title Company a letter outlining any title objections Purchaser may have concerning the Premises.
-With respect to any objections which Purchaser may have (other than Seller Encumbrances), Seller shall notify Purchaser in writing within ten (10) days after receipt of written objections from Purchaser as to which of such objections it elects to cure, if any.
+Notwithstanding anything herein to the contrary, and for the avoidance of doubt, Seller shall have no obligation to remove or cure title objections, except for the following (collectively, “Seller Encumbrances”): (1) liens of an ascertainable amount, which liens Seller shall cause to be (x) released on or prior to the Closing Date, (y) bonded over or (z) affirmatively insured over by Title Company, (2) real estate tax liens, other than liens for taxes and assessments not yet delinquent, (3) any exceptions or encumbrances to title that relate to leases, licenses or occupancy agreements with respect to the Premises other than the Cell Tower Leases (if any), and (4) any exceptions or encumbrances to title which are created by Seller after the Contract Date without Purchaser’s consent (which, for the avoidance of doubt, such consent obligation excludes those resulting from actions Seller is required to take in order to comply with laws, codes, regulations or ordinances affecting the Premises, which actions do not require Purchaser’s consent), such consent may be granted or withheld in Purchaser’s sole discretion.
+Seller shall cause the Premises to be conveyed to Purchaser at Closing free and clear of all Seller Encumbrances, and subject only to the Permitted Exceptions.
+With respect to any other objections which Purchaser may have (other than Seller Encumbrances), Seller shall notify Purchaser in writing within five (5) Business Days after receipt of written objections from Purchaser as to which of such objections it elects to cure, if any.
 Seller’s failure to respond shall be deemed to be an election not to cure matters which it is not required to remove hereunder.
-In addition, Seller shall provide Title Company with such customary affidavits (collectively, an “Owner’s Affidavit”) as Title Company may require in order to the issue the Title Policy or any endorsements to the Title Policy and remove the standardparties in possession”, “mechanics lien” and “GAP” exceptions.
+In addition, Seller shall provide Title Company with such commercially reasonable affidavits, personal undertakings and title indemnities (collectively, an “Owner’s Affidavit”) as Title Company may require in order to the issue the Title Policy or any endorsements to the Title Policy and remove the standardmechanics lien” and “GAP” exceptions.

 AutoNDA by SimpleDocs